 All of these sports can be bet at the Borgata, as can special events such as the World Cup, important boxing matches, and major tennis tournaments such as Wimbledon and the U.S. Open.

 Another option–and you don’t even have to wait for the season to start–is to bet on the winner of next year’s NFL, NBA, and NHL titles.
-For example, Julius Erving, who was invited to place the very first sports bet at the Borgata, got the ball rolling June 14 with a $5 bet on the Eagles to repeat as Super Bowl champ at 8-1.
+For example, Julius Erving, who was invited to place the very first sports bet at the Borgata on June 14, 2018, got the ball rolling with a $5 bet on the Eagles to repeat as Super Bowl champ at 8-1.

 How many games can you watch at one time?

 All of the sports events that you can bet on at the Borgata you can also watch.
-That makes a visit to this sportsbook almost as exciting as being at the stadium or arena where the game is being played, and probably with a much better view of the action.
+That makes a visit to either of the Borgata sportsbooks almost as exciting as being at the stadium or arena where the game is being played, and probably with a better view of the action.

 At the Race & Sports Book, between the video wall and bar area, I counted a total of no less than 24 screens, on which different games and races in progress were displayed.
 Four of the screens are huge.
 I found 27 TVs at Moneyline (all showing sports rather than races), but only two with huge screens.

-The room is perfect for anyone who has action on multiple games and/or races and would like to watch all of them.
+Either room will work for players with action on multiple games who would like to watch all of them.

 Can you bet on horses?

-How do you place a bet at the Borgata Race & Sports Book?
+How do you place a bet at the Borgata Sports Books?

-As of this writing, you can place your horse bets either at the window or at specially designated kiosks.
-However, all sports bets must be made in cash at the window.
+As of this writing, you can place your bets either at the window or at specially designated kiosks.

 At the Race & Sports Book, you will find separate windows clearly labeled either “Race” or “Sports.”
 This is good thinking on the casino’s part since it will allow the many players who just want to bet one or the other to be served more efficiently.
-When I visited on opening day, only three windows were open for sports bets, but when I returned two days later, on Saturday, a fourth window was open.

 Can you also bet sports online?

 Both of the Borgata sportsbooks have a very nice layout, with plenty of space for those who don’t want to just bet and run.
 Sports bettors who prefer hanging out and enjoying the action for a few hours can do so in comfort.